 (Are supply- & demand-oriented drug policies incompatible?)

-Drug policies designed to reduce supply (SODPs) and demand (DODPs) are coexisting uncomfortably in a world where price is singled out as the main weapon in the fight against drugs.
-It could even be that they are mutually exclusive unless applied onto different parts of the drug distribution chain; it seems that at least part of economics’ models corroborates this way of thinking.
-This talk will be much on economics and pretty theoretic.
+Drug policies designed to reduce supply (SODPs) and demand (DODPs) coexist uneasily in a world where price is emphasised as the primary weapon in the fight against drugs.
+They may even be mutually exclusive unless applied to different parts of the drug distribution chain; at least some economic models seem to support this thinking.
+This discussion will largely focus on economics and be quite theoretical.

 D. The Three Forces On The Drug Scene